top of page

 The St. Louis Mediation Project is a free program helping communities, neighbors, family members, tenants, homeowners, landlords, and lenders solve housing disputes in and out of court.

-Our highly trained attorneys, law and social work students, and housing counselors help:
+Our highly trained mediators, law and social work students, and housing counselors help:

 -